-I posted this a year ago, and since there are probably new readers who have gathered here in the rabbit room since, I thought I’d repost (and revise) it.
+I posted this a few years ago, and since there are new readers who have gathered in the rabbit room since, I thought I’d repost (and revise) it.
 I hope it’s helpful and edifying.

 A couple nights ago, as I was in the throes of carving our family’s final jack-o-lantern – feverishly cutting out the stripes of Charlie Brown’s shirt (we often fashion our pumpkins into Peanuts characters) – my wife Taya gave a gentle, reflective laugh.
 “I love what you’re doing right now”

 “I love how you’re really digging into that pumpkin”

 “What are you talking about?”

 “Remember when we were first married?” she asked, and then brought our boys into the conversation.
 “When we were first married, you guys, your dad didn’t want us to have pumpkins, dress up, or even have candy to give out.”

 Taya continued, “As I recall, you didn’t even want us to have a Christmas tree that first year.”
 She said with a gracious smile, remarkably without a note of contempt.

 I was having to put my elbows into it now, hollowing out the flesh of the pumpkin so the candle would better show through the carving.
 “Ahhhh, you guys…” I said with a tone of regretful concession…